 You can treat these like a dressing and toss them with your vegetables, or sprinkle them over the top.
 No matter how you do it, these tasty enhancements add a new flavor dimension and a bone-healthy nutritional boost.

 Adding Flavor Adds Motivation

-When you get started on the Save Our Bones Program, sticking to a pH-balanced diet may seem a bit overwhelming or tedious, which is why including flavor-packed additions is so helpful.
+When you get started on the Osteoporosis Reversal Program, sticking to a pH-balanced diet may seem a bit overwhelming or tedious, which is why including flavor-packed additions is so helpful.
 I’m sure you’ll agree with me: when your meals are full of color, flavor, and creative recipes, it’s much easier to enjoy being on the Program and stay motivated to build your bones without taking osteoporosis drugs.

 In fact, the idea that pH-balanced food should be enjoyable as well as nutritious was one of my primary inspirations for writing Bone Appétit, the Save Our Bones cookbook.
 Because I really want to see you succeed in reaching your goal to better bone health.

 To help further your success, I’ve also included the 30 Day Meal Planner as a free bonus when you order Bone Appétit.
 The Planner includes tips and ideas to get the most bone-building benefit from your daily eating habits, and it also provides a guideline for 30 days’ worth of meals that nourish your bones and taste fantastic.